RECYCLED ROBOT FOR KIDS!

 HOW KIDS THINK!

-When you think about it, stacking up small boxes then adding them on top of larger boxes is almost the same proceedure as with Lego building, but in this instance using up your junk and sticking them together to hold their shape.
+When you think about it, stacking up small boxes and then adding them on top of larger boxes is almost the same procedure as with Lego building, but in this instance using up your junk and sticking them together to hold their shape, until you have created a Recycled Robot!

 Ask a kid what they would like to make out of boxes and I am sure the answer would be:-